mjstealey/irods-icat-4.1.x-postgresql-9.3.6/README.md

 ### Configure

 The first time the script is run it will build the required images to setup and run iRODS with PostgreSQL using the attributes defined in `config-files/irods-config.yaml` and `config-files/rodsuser-config.yaml`.
 You will want to define the attributes for your environment prior to running the script for the first time.

+The iRODS administrative information as well as one additional standard **rodsuser** can be defined in the config files.
 The default settings for each of these files is shown below.

 **irods-config.yaml**